 The general entrance requirement for the Practical Diploma programme is a foreign equivalent to the Icelandic matriculation examination (stúdentspróf) and a proof of English proficiency, TOEFL or IELTS (minimum score TOEFL 79, IELTS 6.5).

 The general entrance requirement for the BA programme is a foreign equivalent to the Icelandic matriculation examination (stúdentspróf).
 Applicants also have to pass a special admission exam, offered online.
 The required level of skills needed to pass this exam equals that of Icelandic Online 1 and Icelandic Online 2, self-study courses which are to be found free of charge online (icelandiconline.com).
-Applicants who do not pass this exam will be offered to apply for the Practical Diploma programme.
+Students from language schools in Iceland need to have finished 5 levels of Icelandic.

 New students, who have a good prior knowledge of Icelandic language beyond the required basic skills, may take examinations comparable to the first-year examinations of the BA programme late in August each year.
 Students who pass all these six examinations may go directly into the second year of the BA programme.